rdeforest/resume/README.md

 # Todo

-- Make regen.coffee use inotify instead of re-hashing the source files repeatedly.
+- Add tests and make them pass
+- Use Chokidar to detect file changes in lib/regen
-- Refactor to integrate better with Express
+- Integrate better with Express
-- Add tests
+- Add more formats
- - And make them pass
+  - Markdown
+  - PostScript
+  - PDF
+  - LaTeX?
+- Improve quality of project (add Cakefile, etc)